I find it a bit ironic that many, if not most home shop machinists (HSMs) DON'T use

 03/11/1998

-Yesterday, I sent an E-Mail off to many of the carbide Manufactures, asking what they recommend insert wise.
-To see the letter, and what they say, click here
+Yesterday, I sent an E-Mail off to many of the carbide Manufactures, asking what they

 Here is a link to Carboloy's Carbide